BlueBrain/MorphIO/doc/source/specification.rst

 ***********************************
 Prior to version 3.0.0, when a section had a single child section (aka unifurcation), the child section would be merged with its parent when reading or writing the file.
 Since version 3.0.0, merging does not happen when reading.
-Yet writing of such sections is not allowed.
+Yet writing of such sections is not allowed for SWC, and will cause an exception because SWC does not support single child sections.
+Call ``removeUnifurcations`` method of `mut::Morphology <cpp/doxygen_mut::Morphology.html>`_ to merge them.

 SWC IDs ordering
 ****************